-9.3 OSTR
+9.3 Ordered-subsets transmission reconstruction (OSTR)

-If you have a large sinogram and image, like in X-ray CT, or a slow computer (or just limited patience, like me), then even PSCA may seem to slow to you and you will want to try the ordered-subsets transmission reconstruction (OSTR) algorithm of Erdoğan [12].
+If you have a large sinogram and image, like in X-ray CT, or a slow computer (or just limited patience, like me), then even PSCA may seem to slow to you and you will want to try the ordered-subsets transmission reconstruction (OSTR) algorithm of Erdoğan [13].
 Please please do not apply the emission OSEM algorithm to transmission scans!
-It works poorly, as shown in [12].
+It works poorly, as shown in [13].
 To use the OSTR algorithm with 4 subsets, use the following algorithm string osc, 4, 1.0.